echasnovski/mini.nvim/README.md

     - Values of `config` which affect runtime activity can be changed on the fly to have effect.
 For example, `MiniSurround.config.n_lines` can be changed during runtime; but changing `MiniSurround.config.mappings` won't have any effect (as mappings are created once during `setup()`).

-    - If module works best with some specific non-default option value, it is set during `setup()` but only if it was not explicitly set (by user or another plugin, no matter the value) before that.
+    - If module works best with some specific non-default option value, it is set during `setup()`.
+If the value is not essential to module's functionality, it is done only if user or another plugin hasn't set it beforehand (no matter the value).

 - **Buffer local configuration**.
 Each module can be additionally configured to use certain runtime config settings locally to buffer.
 See `mini.nvim-buffer-local-config` section in help file for more information.